ReactiveBayes/ReactiveMP.jl/docs/src/lib/nodes/nodes.md

 # [Nodes implementation](@id lib-node)

-In message passing framework one of the most important concepts is a factor node.
+In the message passing framework, one of the most important concepts is a factor node.
-Factor node represents a local function in a factorised representation of a generative model.
+A factor node represents a local function in a factorised representation of a generative model.

 !!! note
-    To quickly check the list of all available factor nodes that can be used in the model specification language call `?make_node` or `Base.doc(make_node)`.
+    To quickly check the list of all available factor nodes that can be used in the model specification language, call `?make_node` or `Base.doc(make_node)`.

 ## [Adding a custom node](@id lib-custom-node)

-`ReactiveMP.jl` exports `@node` macro that allows a quick definition of a factor node with __fixed__ number of edges.
+`ReactiveMP.jl` exports the `@node` macro that allows for quick definition of a factor node with a __fixed__ number of edges.
 The interface is the following:

 ```julia
 struct MyNewCustomNode end